iptc/newsinjson/tools/graphql-ninjs/readme.md

 The samples in the data.json come from TT, NTB, DPA and AP.
-They have been adapted to fit the ninjs 1.2 schema.
+They have been adapted to fit the ninjs 2.0 schema.

-Johan Lindgren November 2019
+Johan Lindgren September 2021